-Monitoring Hadoop Benchmarks TeraGen/TeraSort with Ganglia
+Monitoring Hadoop Benchmarks TeraGen/TeraSort With Ganglia

-Here I’m using new features of Ubuntu Server (namely Ubuntu juju) to easily deploy Ganglia alongside a small Hadoop cluster to play around with monitoring some benchmarks like Terasort.
+Here I’m using new features of Ubuntu Server (namely juju) to easily deploy Ganglia alongside a small Hadoop cluster to play around with monitoring some benchmarks like Terasort.

 Short Story